ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode23](images/xchaincode/xchaincode23.png)

-**11.** Notice that the interest rate returned is 0.01, which if you recall is the interest rate associated with MagnetoCorp's bondNumber 00003, which has a maturity date of 2020-02-28 which is the same month as the 2nd argument you passed for `getClosestBondRate`.
+**11.** Notice that the interest rate returned is 0.01, which if you recall is the interest rate associated with MagnetoCorp's bondNumber 00003, which has a maturity date of 2020-02-28 which is the same month as the second argument you passed for `getClosestBondRate`.

 **12.** Now re-evaluate the transaction `getClosestBondRate` (steps 9 - 11) with the following arguments: